 So that’s what he did.

 Although there was one word Churchill never quite got the hang of, and it might have just been a little bit intentional.

 He could never pronounce the word “Nazis” properly, instead saying “Narzees”.

-On the 24th January 1965, Winston Churchill died at the age of 90 after suffering a severe stroke nine days earlier.
+On January 24, 1965, Winston Churchill died at the age of 90 after suffering a severe stroke nine days earlier.

 He was given the largest state funeral to ever happen in British history, with representatives from 112 nations attending and 350 million Europeans, including 25 million British people, watching live on TV.

 As Churchill’s coffin passed the River Thames, dockers working there all simultaneously lowered their cranes in a beautiful impromptu salute.